activecell/activecell-api/README.md

 Authentication
 --------------

-If you're making a private integration with ActiveCell for your own purposes, you can use HTTP Basic authentication.
+If you're making a private integration with Activecell for your own purposes, you can use HTTP Basic authentication.
 This is secure since all requests use SSL.

-_Future: If you're making a public integration with ActiveCell for others to enjoy, you must use OAuth 2.
-This allows users to authorize your application to use ActiveCell on their behalf without having to copy/paste API tokens or touch sensitive login info._
+_Future: If you're making a public integration with Activecell for others to enjoy, you must use OAuth 2.
+This allows users to authorize your application to use Activecell on their behalf without having to copy/paste API tokens or touch sensitive login info._

 No XML, just JSON
 -----------------

 We only support JSON for serialization of data.
 Our format is to have no root element and we use snake\_case to describe attribute keys.
-This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing or PUTing data into ActiveCell. **All API URLs end in .json to indicate that they accept and return JSON.**
+This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing or PUTing data into Activecell. **All API URLs end in .json to indicate that they accept and return JSON.**

 You'll receive a `415 Unsupported Media Type` response code if you attempt to use a different URL suffix or leave out the `Content-Type` header.